SpeckNoob/Nokotan-Enjoyers/README.md

 Servo motor
 ----

-The servo motor is supported by the distance sensors in both right and left sides of the robot, the servo moves accordingly wether the sensors detect a wall on the left or right, additionaly, at the end it checks if it passed the time limit for the code to function.
+The servo motor is supported by the distance sensors in both right and left sides of the robot, the servo moves accordingly wether the sensors detect a wall on the left or right, additionaly, at the end it stops for a certain amount of time so the robot does not perform more than 3 laps.

 ```python